 What I found was thoughtful, passionate, educators who believed in the capacity of their students to learn and who shouldered the deep responsibility of figuring out how to teach them.
 They cared about test scores because test scores were an indication of what children had learned, but they didn’t focus on the tests.
 They focused on making sure kids attended — and they made school a safe, fun place to learn so that kids wanted to come to school.
 They wanted students to learn a lot, but never forgot that sometimes kids — like adults — need a break.
 They held students to a high standard of behavior, but understood that part of the job of kids is to test limits and they reacted as educators, not punishers.
 Many times, I heard them say something along the lines like, “I treat my students the way I would want my children treated.”

-I first wrote about those schools in 2017, in Schools that Succeed: How Educators Marshal the Power of Systems for Improvement, a book published by Harvard Education Press.
+I wrote about what I saw in those schools in a series of books published by Harvard Education Press, culminating in a 2017 book, Schools that Succeed: How Educators Marshal the Power of Systems for Improvement, published by Harvard Education Press.

 Even as I wrote it, I knew that some of the schools I was writing about would falter and not stay successful.
 I knew because I had seen it before.
 When principals retire or take other jobs, their schools almost always lose a step.
 Sometimes they recover; sometimes they slip far into dysfunction and low achievement.